andreykvsk/Simple-ProductHunt-parser/README.md

 # Simple-ProductHunt-parser
-It allows you to get rating, description and link from any app on PH
+It allows you to get rating, description and link from any app on Producthunt